 Are you tired of editing audio files to make cortinas?
 The Cortina Plugin for MediaMonkey lets Tango DJs turn songs into cortinas without the need for audio editing software.

-In addition, you can change things like the length of a cortina, fade-in, fade-out, and volume on-the-fly to let you adapt to changing conditions at the milonga.
+You can also change things the length of a cortina, fade-in, fade-out, and volume, all on-the-fly to let you adapt to changing conditions at the milonga.

-For example, have a one minute long cortina, but the floor is so small people are glaring at you because they cleared the floor 45 seconds ago?
+For example, do you setup a one minute long cortina, but the floor is so small people are glaring at you because they cleared the floor 45 seconds ago?
 No problem, just change the cortina length setting to 30 seconds and everything you’ve marked as a cortina will play for only 30 seconds.

 - Select any number of ways that cortinas are identified.
 It can look for the word “cortina” (not case-sensitive) in the title, genre, custom tags, or path (folder names) were the songs are stored.

 - Slider to select the length of the entire cortina, including fade-in and fade-out time (in seconds).

 - Slider to set a fade-in time (in seconds).

 - Slider to set a fade-out time (in seconds).

 - Slider to add an additional gap of silence after cortinas and songs (in seconds).
 Don’t be that DJ that runs the end of one song right into the next any more!
 Enable “Remove silence from start and end of songs” in MediaMonkey’s Output settings.
 Then use “Gap Time” to add a consistent length of silence between all songs.